DSCI-310-2023/dsci-310-group-02/README.md

 ### 2. Using Make
 Firstly, make sure that you are in the directory containing the [makefile](Makefile) in your terminal

+Then install all the packages listed in the dependencies below

 Next, run this command if you want the analysis to run from the start
 ```
 make all